7 Food Combinations That You Should Avoid

 Let us have a look at the various bad food combinations that are best avoided.

-- Avoid consuming milk after eating radish, garlic and Tulasi.
+- Avoid consuming milk after eating radish, garlic, and tulasi or holy basil.

 - Avoid milk combined with any sour substance, especially fruits.

-Tea, Coffee, Alcohol And Soft Drinks, With Solid Foods
+3. Tea, Coffee, Alcohol, And Soft Drinks With Solid Foods

 These beverages severely restrict proper gastric secretions and hinder normal digestion.
 Avoid tea or coffee with breakfast or any solid meal.
 Any liquid in your stomach dilutes the enzymes your body needs to digest proteins, carbohydrates, and fats.